The Best TV Shows Of 2024 That’ll Have Everyone Talking

 Abbott Elementary Season 3

 The WGA strike of 2023 was 100% necessary, but the AMPTP’s refusal to negotiate, thus elongating the strike, took many things away from TV fans, like a full season of Abbott Elementary.
-Season 3 of the beloved sitcom was supposed to premiere in the fall, but was pushed back to 2024 instead.
-All’s well that ends well though as fans will soon be reunited with their favorite teachers — Janine Teagues (Quinta Brunson), Barbara Howard (Sheryl Lee Ralph), Gregory Eddie (Tyler James Williams), Melissa Schemmenti (Lisa Ann Walter), Jacob Hill (Chris Perfetti), Mr. Johnson, and, of course, Ava Coleman (Janelle James).
+Season 3 of the beloved sitcom was supposed to premiere in autumn 2023, but was pushed back to 2024 instead.
+All’s well that ends well though, as fans will soon be reunited with their favourite teachers — Janine Teagues (Quinta Brunson), Barbara Howard (Sheryl Lee Ralph), Gregory Eddie (Tyler James Williams), Melissa Schemmenti (Lisa Ann Walter), Jacob Hill (Chris Perfetti), Mr Johnson, and, of course, Ava Coleman (Janelle James).

 AdvertisementADVERTISEMENT

-No show of the past two years has been as healing as the award-winning Abbott Elementary, which somehow manages to balance outlandish humor, like Principal Coleman’s doomsday prep, critiquing white savior liberals like Jacob, and genuine romance.
+No show of the past two years has been as healing as the award-winning Abbott Elementary, which somehow manages to balance outlandish humour, like Principal Coleman’s doomsday prep, critiquing white saviour liberals like Jacob, and genuine romance.
 On that last point, Janine and Gregory shippers will definitely want to tune in to see the aftermath of their kiss in Season 2 and Janine’s decision to work on herself before entering into a relationship.
-Is that… jealousy I spy ahead?
-Find out when the show returns with a special one hour premiere!
+Is that… Jealousy I spy ahead?
+Find out when the show returns with a special one hour premiere.

 Avatar: The Last Airbender